ashleydavis/the-data-wrangler-blog/_posts/2018-11-06-nodejs-memory-limits.markdown

 Then always be on the lookout for memory leaks.
 Make sure you manage and relinquish your references.
 If you retain references to your allocations the garbage collector can’t do it’s job.

 You should also monitor your production memory usage.
 This isn't difficult.
-Routinely call the function aforementioned [process.memoryUsage()](https://nodejs.org/api/process.html#process_process_memoryusage), log the heapUsed metric and render it to a chart.
+Routinely call the aforementioned function [process.memoryUsage()](https://nodejs.org/api/process.html#process_process_memoryusage), log the heapUsed metric and render it to a chart (feel free to use my open-source library [Data-Forge Plot](https://github.com/data-forge/data-forge-plot).
 You can then easily see if there is an uptrend over time.

 Lastly if all else fails, you might need to start decomposing your monolithic app into separate processes.
 I’m talking about microservices.